jennybc/googlesheets/cran-comments.md

 ## Test environments

 * local OS X install, R 3.2.3
 * ubuntu 12.04 on travis-ci, R 3.2.3
-* win-builder, release 3.2.4 and devel
+* local-to-a-colleague Win 7 Professional, SP1, R 3.2.4

 This update resolves the WARNINGS in CRAN Package Check Results.
 I needed to adjust to new behavior in the dependency httr (version v1.1.0, released 2016-01-27).
 I also resolved a minor issue that caused a NOTE on some flavors: I now require R (>= 3.2.0) since I use get0.

 ## R CMD check results